 You can purchase portable UVC wands, bulbs and lamps to disinfect objects and surfaces.
 When you are comparing products, make sure the item description specifically mentions that the item produces UVC rays.
 Several items we reviewed were actually black lights, which do not provide germicidal effects like that of UVC.
 Ensure that the product description specifically states the nonometers (wavelengths) the light emits.
 Ideally, it should have 200 to 280 nm.

 In researching the best buying options for a UVC light in response to coronavirus, we compared wands and light bulbs.
 UVC wands have been proven to be effective against bacteria and viruses.
 These are great for spot-treating specific areas such as countertops, small objects such as masks and cellphones.
 And they are portable, so you can use them to sanitize surfaces while traveling.

-Without the remote control, our plan is to use an extension cord so we can safely turn on/off the light from outside of a room.
+Without the remote control, our plan is to use an extension cord so we can safely turn on/off the light from outside of a closed room.
 For disinfecting specific objects or surfaces, we’ll use the bulb in a work light clamp reflector.
 We also purchased UVC safety glasses that have 99% UVC protection, and plan to wear and protective clothing when coming into direct contact with UVC rays.
 You can view a safety tip guide for lights used in laboratory settings here.